Residence Eligibility

 Other Applicants

-Undergraduate students (who are not incoming first years with the residence guarantee, IFP students, or returning residents) are invited to apply to the central St. George Waitlist on the University of Toronto’s housing portal, StarRez.
+Undergraduate students (who are not incoming first years with the residence guarantee, IFP students, or returning residents) are invited to apply to the St. George general residence application on the University of Toronto’s housing portal, StarRez.

-New College residence offers to waitlisted students are typically made in August and are based on availability.
+New College residence offers to students who completed a general application are typically made in August and are based on availability.
 We will continue to make offers as space becomes available throughout the academic year.

 To be considered, students must be enrolled as a full-time student and have no outstanding fees.

-For more information about applying to the waiting list, visit Housing Service’s website.
-Completing a waitlist application does not guarantee a space in residence.
+For more information about completing a general residence application, visit Housing Service’s website.
+Completing a general application does not guarantee a space in residence.

 Email Guidelines